crshanks/generator-nrsynthetics-workspace/README.md

  ´   `  |° ´ Y `

 ?
 Enable Download/Upload of Synthetics scripts to your account?
 Yes ?
-Enter your admin Api Key NRAA-XXXXXXXXXXXXXXXXXXXXXXXXXXX ?
+Enter your user Api Key NRAK-XXXXXXXXXXXXXXXXXXXXXXXXXXX ?
 Initialize local Git repo?
 Yes

 ```
-A workspace is created called `synthetics-local`, the admin key will be stored in `.nrconfig.json`.
+A workspace is created called `synthetics-local`, the user key will be stored in `.nrconfig.json`.

 Note: A local repo is setup for you, which would allow you to track and manage your local changes.
 To configure your local Git repo see [Customizing Git Configuration](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration).